Yandex Cloud

 • Endpoint Management console CLI API

 S3 storage address.
-Yandex Object Storage is set to storage.yandexcloud.net.
-This is a default value.
+The value for Yandex Object Storage is storage.yandexcloud.net.
+This is the default value.

 External JDBC data source settingsExternal JDBC data source settings